edisonmalasan/edisonmalasan/README.md

 <h3 align="left">Hi 👋!
-I'm Edison Malasan, a Web Developer and 2nd-year CS student at Saint Louis University, Baguio City.</h3>
+I'm Edison Malasan, I have a passion for Web Development and 2nd-year CS student at Saint Louis University, Baguio City.</h3>

 ###